What is EDR?

 Cloud-based management of the system.
 EDR solutions must be controllable from the remote position to counteract the attack and analyze the situation from any place and at any time.
 As statistics say, most of the cyberattacks happen after hours - when no one supposedly keeps an eye on the corporate network.

 Highest protection rates.
 What is the need to have an expensive and hard-to-setup security system if it cannot counteract modern threats?
 That is a rhetorical question.
 The protection in endpoint security solutions must rely on heuristic and database-backed detection mechanisms and possibly on neural networks.
 Organisations like AV-Comparatives test the available solutions regularly and therefore publish their own rating for each EDR system.

 Which threats EDR is aiming at?

 You can already guess from the key principles of the EDR system what is meant.
 Such security systems are designed to stop the attack on the initial stage - RDP passwords brute force, for example, or browser exploit execution.
 For that purpose, endpoint detection systems have a journal of all events in the system.
-Moreover, the journaling allows the EDR systems to effectively counteract the most dangerous threats - so-called Advanced Persistent Threats, for example.
+Moreover, the journaling allows the EDR systems to counteract the most dangerous threats effectively - so-called Advanced Persistent Threats, for example, .
 Other long-living things, like backdoors and spyware, that usually try to hold in the system as long as possible, will efficiently be defeated, too.

 Is EDR worth it?

 This question depends upon too many factors to have a sole answer.
-By design, EDR is more expensive and more complex than regular antiviruses.
+By design, EDR is more expensive and more complex than regular antivirus software.
 At the same time, it is much more effective against real-world threats.
 Adware and browser hijackers are more like a simple cold, while ransomware or spyware attacks are as serious as pneumonia.
 But this comparison is not always true.